The magic square of reflections and rotations: The groups

 With details to follow below, we single out the following groups, that will be an important part of relating the standard groups with (s)pinor geometry and classical results on the structure of the Clifford algebra of Euclidean space $\RR^3$.

 \begin{defn} For $n\geqslant 1$ an integer, set

 and call this subgroup of $\GL(n,\CC)$ the {\em unimodular \footnote{According to {\sc MathSciNet}, the terminology ``unimodular unitary group'' was used until about 1975 to denote what we now generally call the special unitary group $\SU(n)$.
 There is some debate in general; see the Wikipedia discussion relating to the page ``Unimodular matrix''; whether ``unimodular'' should pertain to $\det=1$ or to $\det =\pm1$.
 We will encounter the same ambiguity below when discussing Pin groups.
-Because the use of ``unimodular unitary group'' to denote $\SU(n)$ was apparently abandoned after 1975, we feel justified to reuse the term as proposed here.} unitary group}. \end{defn} Clearly, $\Un(n)^{\pm 1}$ contains $\SU(n)$ as a subgroup of index $2$.
+Because the use of ``unimodular unitary group'' to denote $\SU(n)$ was apparently abandoned after 1975, we feel justified to reuse the term as proposed here.} unitary group}.